directpromo/SimpleTelegramBot/README.md

 # TelegramBot

 This bot replys the commands with a TXT file content.
 To create a new reply/command, just create the TXT file.
 The name is the command and the content is the reply.
+You can put a picture with the text, just put a PNG image with the command name.

 The Telegram command list can be set with the command /cmdset.